QuakeWatch Server Manual

 parameter description for more information).

-- If the machine running
+- If the machine

-the 'serverHostAddress' parameter.
+configured via the 'serverHostAddress'

 To configure the Notification

-(i.e. 'java -Xms16m -Xmx256m -jar ISTINotifServer.jar -g=1 -a="131.215.220.4"
+command for the program (i.e. 'java -Xms16m -Xmx256m -jar

-3. Client connections fail with the message "Unable
+3. Client connections fail with the

-to connect to server .. [host not found]"
+message "Unable to connect to server .. [host not found]"

-If the clients' configured host address is
+If the clients' configured host

-of the local network subnet.
+used outside of the local network subnet.

 The default behavior of the QWServer is to